gapotchenko/adhoc-file-signer/source/client/README.md

    export GP_ADHOC_FILE_SIGNER_API_KEY="your-api-key"
    ```

-   If you do not want to use environment variables, the corresponding parameters must be specified in the arguments of every command.
+   If you prefer not to use environment variables, the corresponding parameters must be provided in each command.

 2. **Verify connectivity** with the server: